-- Able to hold the necessary equipment if required for multiple service providers and due to future demand. - The monopole mast is cheaper to construct than a lattice or pine tree mast. - Due to its relatively far distance from the main road, due to the nature of a monopole mast, the visual impact from Louwshoek Voorsorg Road will be less than for a lattice mast.
+- Able to hold the necessary equipment if required for multiple service providers and due to future demand. - The monopole mast is cheaper to construct than a lattice or pine tree mast. - Due to its relatively far distance from the main road, due to the nature of a monopole mast, the visual impact will be less than for a lattice mast.

-The proposed monopole mast will be located adjacent to an existing building and will be adjacent to an existing access road.
-The proposed mast will be located on the south-western part property.
-Antennas will be attached to the top of the lattice mast and will be closed with a palisade steel fence.
-Electricity to power the proposed telecommunication base station will be sourced directly from the land owner.
+The proposed monopole telecommunication mast will be located on the north-eastern corner of the property, adjacent to Bond Street.
+Antennas will be attached to the top of the monopole mast and will be closed with a 2.4m high palisade steel fence for safety and security reasons.
+Electricity to power the proposed telecommunication base station will be sourced directly from Eskom.